 And we should be grateful.
 They more than earn every underpaid dollar they make.

-It's mostly through teaching these children that I have gleaned knowledge and some of life's most important lessons.
+It's mostly through teaching that I have gleaned knowledge and some of life's most important lessons.

 We are all teachers to some degree.
 Whether we are parents, siblings, mentors, teachers or otherwise.
 We have an opportunity to teach every day.
 We can even teach by example and in fact many times this is the best way to get a lesson across.

 As we teach other people, we are also learning.
 Oftentimes, the learning process is so automatic, we fail to realize that we are, indeed, learning and growing.

 Children are far smarter than we realize.
 Their brains are more active then they will ever be again.
 They discover and then they master what they discover.

 Children need to feel love.
 They do this through the way they are touched, through a glance and hearing the words "I love you."
 Spending quality time with a child reassures them that they are important to you.